12 Relationship Problems That Turn Healthy Couples Toxic

 Lack of support

-One of the most powerful parts of a relationship is knowing that someone else has your back, no matter what life throws at you.
+One of the most stabilizing parts of a relationship is knowing your partner has your back—especially when life feels heavy, uncertain, or overwhelming.

 Ask for what you need